Botox For TMJ: Can It Relieve Pain?

 In our infrared sauna review article, we highlighted the significant therapeutic potential of red light therapy.
 This treatment works because low wavelengths of red light can actually penetrate the skin barrier and directly influence metabolism.

 The study authors found that red light therapy effectively relieves pain and improves functional outcomes in patients suffering from TMJ.
-Like physical therapy, red light therapy has very low risk when set up properly with the help of a trained physician.
+Like physical therapy, red light therapy appears to have a favorable risk profile when set up properly.

 Cognitive Behavioral Therapy

-A meta-review from 2006 found that cognitive behavioral therapy caused negative TMJ symptoms to disappear entirely or improve in 112 out of 136 patients after two months of treatment.
+A 2006 meta-review found that cognitive behavioral therapy caused TMJ symptoms to improve or disappear entirely in 112 out of 136 patients after two months of treatment.

-A more recent review, published in The Journal of Oral & Facial Pain and Headache, concluded similar.
+A 2010 medical review concluded similar.
 Researchers found that cognitive behavioral therapy improved outcomes for patients with TMJ.

 Will Insurance Cover Botox for TMJ?

-Because botox is typically an aesthetic procedure, it's often coded as such and is often not covered by health insurance (even when it's used for functional improvements like to TMJ).
+Because botox is typically an aesthetic procedure, it's often not covered by health insurance in the US (even when it's used for functional improvements like to TMJ).

-Because botox can cause hundreds to thousands of dollars, it's definitely worth getting price estimates both from a clinic and from health insurance prior to deciding whether to proceed with treatment.
+Because botox can cost hundreds to thousands of dollars per treatment, it's definitely worth getting price estimates both from a clinic and from health insurance prior to deciding whether to proceed with treatment.

 Stay up-to-date on our research reviews